 from dotenv import load_dotenv

-basedir = path.abspath(path.dirname(__file__))
+BASE_DIR = path.abspath(path.dirname(__file__))

-load_dotenv(path.join(basedir, ".env"))
+load_dotenv(path.join(BASE_DIR, ".env"))

 class Config:

-"""Set Flask configuration vars from .env file."""
+"""Set Flask configuration variables from .env file."""

 # General Config

-FLASK_APP = environ.get("FLASK_APP")
+FLASK_APP = "main.py"

 FLASK_DEBUG = environ.get("FLASK_DEBUG")